All Episodes

 Pastor, you take over.

-I just have a question though.
+Okay, I just have a question, though.

-I mean, I mean, if let's take this scenario, home invasions are real, right?
+I mean, let's take this scenario.

-Um people break in and uh whatever whatever it is.
+People break in and whatever it is.

-Every time they pull somebody over, they have no idea what's on the other side of that that window when that window opens.
+Every time they pull somebody over, they have no idea what's on the other side of that window when that window opens.

 They don't know.

-Um that's why I like, for example, the cameras.
+That's why I like, for example, the cameras.

-I mean, George Floyd was in handcuffs.
+I mean, George Floyd was in handcuffs, Pastor.

 You know, okay.